Axel-curaudeau/TheForeignSurvivor/README.md

 # **The Foreign Survivor**

-This game was developped for a course at the faculty of engineering of the unervisty of Porto.
+This game was developped for a course at the faculty of engineering of the university of Porto.
 It is a 2D top view game where you have to survive as long as possible to waves of enemies.

 You can move around and kill enemies.
 You have two weapons: a sword and a gun.